jhonsonlee/sentiment-analysis-with-sagemaker/README.md

 The project needs two computing instaces: `ml.p2.xlarge` and `ml.m4.xlarge`.
 You can view your limit by looking at the EC2 Service Limit report which can be found here: https://console.aws.amazon.com/ec2/v2/home?#Limits.
 Your limit for each instace may be `0`.
 Therefore, you need to submit a request to increase the limit to `1`.
+Please refer to [Amazon EC2 Service Limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) for limit management.

 ### Access the Notebook